ot2i7ba/404Error/README.md

 ### index.html
 - **Semantic HTML5 Structure**: Utilizes modern HTML5 elements for better semantics and accessibility.
-- **Security Meta Tags**: Includes various security meta tags to enhance security and prevent common web vulnerabilities.
+- **Security Meta Tags**: Various security meta tags to enhance security and prevent common web vulnerabilities.
   - **Content-Security-Policy**: Restricts sources of content to prevent XSS attacks.
   - **Strict-Transport-Security**: Ensures the page is only accessed over HTTPS.
   - **Referrer-Policy**: Controls the information sent in the Referer header.